-Information on recycling electronics, toner and ink cartridges, clothing, appliances and other items can be found at www.CuyahogaRecycles.org.

-Use the "What Do I Do With?" search bar at the top of every page to find answers to recycling or disposal questions.
+Information on recycling electronics, toner and ink cartridges, clothing, appliances, and other items can be found at www.CuyahogaRecycles.org.
+Use the dark blue "What Do I Do With?" search bar at the top of every page to find answers to recycling or disposal questions.
+Allow location services or use the city drop-down menu to find opportunities in your local area.